TheOdinProject/curriculum/javascript/js-rails/backend_as_a_service.md

  - Explain which services are offered by Firebase
  - Explain how to set up your app to use those services from Firebase Hosting
  - Explain how to set up your app to communicate with and/or pass data to and from the various Firebase services

+### OK, so... now what?

+You can learn how to build a back-end later using [Node.js](https://www.theodinproject.com/courses/nodejs).
+For now, you can outsource your backend functionality to a Backend-as-a-Service (BaaS) company like [Firebase](https://www.firebase.com/) or [Apigee](http://apigee.com/).
+For this lesson, we'll be learning Firebase.

 ### Assignment